Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Experiments on Sparse Boolean Functions

 \textbf{Random k-sparse functions.} For $\randkn$, we experiment with various datasets for $\rand{n}{5}$ with $n \in \{30, 50, 80, 150, 200\}$.
 For lengths $n < 150$, we find that LSTMs generalize well on some of the $\rand{n}{5}$ functions.
 However, in the presence of $10\%$ noise (i.e., $\eta=0.1$), their performance degrades sharply.
 We create 10 datasets for $\rand{50}{5}$ with $\eta=0.1$, and similar to previous scenarios, LSTMs struggle to generalize well (>75\%) whereas Transformers are able to generalize perfectly on all the datasets (see Figure \ref{fig:intro}, top middle).
 However, even when the validation accuracies of LSTMs were below $75\%$, their training accuracy reached $100\%$ indicating that they overfit on the training data.
 Figure \ref{fig:intro} (bottom left) shows the training and validation curves of LSTMs on the $10$ datasets.

 \textbf{Sensitivity During Training.} We observe that on $\kspar$ functions, both Transformers and LSTMs learn functions of increasing sensitivity.
-However, when LSTMs overfit and reach zero training error, they converge to functions of much higher sensitivity than Transformers.
-Since Transformers generalize near-perfectly, their sensitivity upon convergence matches that of the target function.
-Figure \ref{fig:sensi_ksparse} depicts the sensitivity of both models when trained on $\rand{50}{10}$ datasets with 10\% noise.
-The behaviour of sensitivity during training is similar for $\sparn{n}{k}$ datasets.
-This indicates that while both models can find a function (through gradient-based methods) that perfectly fits the training data, LSTMs are biased towards converging on more complex functions that have higher sensitivity.
+However, when LSTMs overfit and reach zero training error, they converge to functions of much higher sensitivity than that of the target function (see Figure \ref{fig:sensi_ksparse}.
+Since Transformers generalize perfectly, their sensitivity matches that of the target function.

-\textbf{Phase Transitions.} As reported in \citet{hiddenprogressdl}, we observe phase transitions on Parity tasks where the training and validation accuracies do not change for a large number of training iterations and then abruptly reach near-perfect accuracy in a few iterations (see Figure \ref{fig:san_sparity_n}).
-This phenomenon was observed for feedforward networks (FFNs) and Transformers in \citet{hiddenprogressdl} and theoretically explained for ReLU FFNs trained with SGD.
-We observe another such behaviour for LSTMs on $\parn{n}$ (see Figure \ref{fig:rnn_parity} for training curves on $\parn{30}$).
-For both LSTMs and Transformers, we were unable to get them to generalize well with SGD on either $\spar$ or standard $\pari$.
-Both the architectures seem to succeed with the Adam optimizer \citep{adam}.

-\textbf{Grokking.} Another interesting phenomenon we observe in Transformers is that in some cases the training accuracies start increasing gradually with no change in the validation accuracy.
-After some iterations, the validation accuracy increases and matches the training accuracy.
-We reliably observed this phenomenon while training Transformers with absolute positional encodings across training sets of various sizes (see Figure \ref{fig:san_grok}) and while training with learnable encodings on small-sized training sets (see Figure \ref{fig:san5k_grok}).
-Similar observations for grokking \citep{grokking} were made in \citet{hiddenprogressdl} for ReLU FFNs trained on small-sized training sets.

-\subsection{Clarifications}
+\section{Clarifications}

 \textbf{(1)} \textit{Do our results imply that Transformers can learn any $\kspar$ functions with small (practical) number of examples?} No. For small lengths ($n=50$) and $k=3$, we could enumerate and verify that they are able to learn all functions in the presence of 10\% noise.
 However, as the length $n$ and the number of relevant bits $k$ grow, Transformers struggle to perform well.
 Given the computational hardness associated with learning $\spar$, the task becomes much more difficult with the increase in $n$ and $k$.
 For $n=100$ and $k=5$, we were not able to obtain good generalization performance with Transformers.